medusajs/medusa/docs/content/add-plugins/strapi.md

 ### Medusa CLI

-[Medusa’s CLI tool](../cli/reference.md#how-to-install-cli-tool) is required to set up a new Medusa server.
+[Medusa’s CLI tool](../cli/reference.md#how-to-install-cli-tool) is required to set up a new Medusa backend.

 ### Redis

-Redis is required for the Strapi plugin to work as expected on your Medusa server.
+Redis is required for the Strapi plugin to work as expected on your Medusa backend.
 If you don’t have it installed, you can learn [how to install it in this documentation](../tutorial/0-set-up-your-development-environment.mdx#redis).

 ---